Problems solved

 Multiple problems

-This posed multiple problems for the customers, Moneysupermarket and also for the financial regulators:
+This posed multiple problems for the customers, the business and also for the financial regulators:

 Customers complained about the long and tedious journeys, and the fact that their prices changed during the comparison.